The Cult of Christmas Beers

 Photography courtesy of Great Lakes Brewing Co.

 Great Lakes Christmas Ale also includes an addition of honey.
-Hunger says they’re on track to use over 200,000 pounds this year.
+Hunger says a couple of years ago, they used over 200,000 pounds.
 Along with 7,000 pounds of both ginger and cinnamon—two spices added to this strong amber ale (7.5% ABV).

-Both Great Lakes and Tröegs have stuck to their original genius, keeping their recipes intact for thirty years and twenty years, respectively.
+Both Great Lakes and Tröegs have remained true to their original genius, keeping their recipes intact for over thirty and twenty years, respectively.

 “We didn’t want to mess with a masterpiece,” says Herb.

-But for some breweries, it’s messing with the minds of their drinkers (and their masterpiece) that has actually been the backbone for their brilliant beers.
+But for some breweries, messing with the minds of their drinkers (and their masterpieces) has actually been the backbone of their brilliant beers.

 A Charlie Brown Christmas: Special Characters and Designs